vekatze/neut/book/src/terms.md

 }
 ```

-This `increment` and `get-increment` are compiled into LLVM functions like the below:
+`increment` and `get-increment` are compiled into LLVM functions like the following:

 ```llvm
 ; (build-dir)/path/to/sample.ll